hnangran/S2S-Integration-Module/docs/USE_CASE_ANALYSIS.md

 ## High-Level Use Case

-The S2S Integration Module addresses the business need for **bi-directional or uni-directional data synchronization between multiple Salesforce organizations**.
+The S2S Integration Module addresses the business need for **bi-directional or uni-directional data synchronization between multiple Salesforce organizations with complex sync logic, custom object support, and advanced relationship handling**.
+Unlike Salesforce Connect, this solution provides:

+- **Full Custom Object Support:** Complete synchronization of custom objects and custom fields
+- **Complex Relationships:** Advanced relationship traversal and synchronization
+- **Complex Sync Logic:** Multi-step transformations, conditional sync, and custom patterns
+- **Secure Credential Management:** Uses Salesforce Named Credentials/External Credentials (no credential storage in custom objects)

 This is commonly required in scenarios such as:

 ### Primary Use Cases